uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

 ..   ...       ...    ...     ...   ...   ...   ...   ...   ...   ...
 ```

-Notice the `[row x column]` note ('arsey'!).
+Notice the `[row x column]` ('arsey'!) comment.
 This tells us we have data on 53,940 diamonds (rows), and information on 10 different properties of each diamond.

-3. Let's plot `price` against `carat`(s).
+Let's plot `price` against `carat`(s).
 We use the `ggplot` function for this which needs to be told what data to use, which variable to put on the x-axis, and which on the y-axis.
 Things like the x-postion, the y-postion, the size and the colour of points are called 'aesthetics' in the grammar of graphics.

 ```
 ggplot(data=diamonds, aes(x=carat, y=price))